Financials

 Sales and marketing expenses

-Sales and marketing expenses for H1 2024 of $5.7 million decreased by 14% as compared to US$ 6.6 million in H1 2023.
-The decrease in sales and marketing expenses was due primarily to cost saving actions initiated by the Group.
+Sales and marketing expenses for H1 2025 of US$4.5 million decreased by 20% as compared to US$ 5.7 million in H1 2024.
+The decrease in sales and marketing expenses was due primarily to cost saving steps initiated by the Group and fewer sales commissions.

 General and administrative expenses

-General and administrative expenses for H1 2024 of US$ 2.9 million, decreased by 27%, as compared to US$ 3.9 million in H1 2023.
-The decrease in general and administrative expenses was primarily due to management initiatives, mainly aimed at the reduction of IP related legal costs.
+General and administrative expenses for H1 2025 of US$ 1.8 million decreased by 37%, as compared to US$ 2.9 million in H1 2024.
+The decrease in general and administrative expenses was primarily due to management initiatives, mainly aimed at the reduction of IP-related legal costs, and the successful collection of debts previously classified as doubtful.

 Profit from operations

-The Group reported stable profit from operations of US$ 1.4 million in H1 2024 and H1 2023.
-The decrease in gross profit was offset by cost reductions.
+The Group reported a profit from operations of US$ 0.1 million in H1 2025 compared to US$1.4 million in H1 2024.
+The decrease in in sales and in gross profit was offset by cost reductions and the windfall as detailed above.

 Net finance income